Period-luminosity relation: Impact

 Classical Cepheids (also known as Population I Cepheids, type I Cepheids, or Delta Cepheid variables) undergo pulsations with very regular periods on the order of days to months.
 Cepheid variables were discovered in 1784 by Edward Pigott, first with the variability of Eta Aquilae, and a few months later by John Goodricke with the variability of Delta Cephei, the eponymous star for classical Cepheids.
 Most of the Cepheids were identified by the distinctive light curve shape with a rapid increase in brightness and a sharp turnover.

 Classical Cepheids are 4–20 times more massive than the Sun and up to 100,000 times more luminous.
 These Cepheids are yellow bright giants and supergiants of spectral class F6 – K2 and their radii change by of the order of 10% during a pulsation cycle.

 Leavitt's work on Cepheids in the Magellanic Clouds led her to discover the relation between the luminosity and the period of Cepheid variables.

 Her discovery provided astronomers with the first "standard candle" with which to measure the distance to faraway galaxies.
 Cepheids were soon detected in other galaxies, such as Andromeda (notably by Edwin Hubble in 1923–24), and they became an important part of the evidence that "spiral nebulae" are independent galaxies located far outside of the Milky Way.
 Leavitt's discovery provided the basis for a fundamental shift in cosmology, as it prompted Harlow Shapley to move the Sun from the center of the galaxy in the "Great Debate" and Hubble to move the Milky Way galaxy from the center of the universe.
 With the period-luminosity relation providing a way to accurately measure distances on an inter-galactic scale, a new era in modern astronomy unfolded with an understanding of the structure and scale of the universe.
-The discovery of the expanding universe by Georges Lemaitre and Hubble were made possible by Leavitt's groundbreaking research.
+The discovery of the expanding universe by Georges Lemaître and Hubble were made possible by Leavitt's groundbreaking research.
 Hubble often said that Leavitt deserved the Nobel Prize for her work, and indeed she was nominated by a member of the Swedish Academy of Sciences in 1924, although as she had died of cancer three years earlier she was not eligible.
 (The Nobel Prize is not awarded posthumously.)